wechaty/wechaty/README.md

 1. [from():Contact](https://github.com/wechaty/wechaty/wiki/API#1-messagefrom-contact) get the sender from a message
 2. [from(contact:Contact):void](https://github.com/wechaty/wechaty/wiki/API#2-messagefromcontact-contact-void) set a sender to the message
-3. [from(contactId:string):void](https://github.com/wechaty/wechaty/wiki/API#3-messagefromcontactid-string-void) set a sender to the message by contact id
 4. [to():Contact](https://github.com/wechaty/wechaty/wiki/API#1-messageto-contact) get the destination of the message
 5. [to(contact:Contact):void](https://github.com/wechaty/wechaty/wiki/API#2-messagetocontact-contact-void) set the destination as contact for the message
-6. [to(contact:string):void](https://github.com/wechaty/wechaty/wiki/API#3-messagetocontact-string-void) set the destination as contact by 'weixin', for the message
 7. [content():string](https://github.com/wechaty/wechaty/wiki/API#1-messagecontent-string) get the content of the message
 8. [content(content:string):string](https://github.com/wechaty/wechaty/wiki/API#2-messagecontentcontent-string-string) set the content for the message
 9. [room():Room|null](https://github.com/wechaty/wechaty/wiki/API#1-messageroom-room--null) get the room from a message.
 10. [room(room:Room):void](https://github.com/wechaty/wechaty/wiki/API#2-messageroomroom-room-void) set the room for a message.
-11. [room(roomId:string):void](https://github.com/wechaty/wechaty/wiki/API#3-messageroomroomid-string-void) set the room by id for a Message
 12. [type():MsgType](https://github.com/wechaty/wechaty/wiki/API#messagetype-number) get the type of a Message.
 13. [say(content:string):Promise](https://github.com/wechaty/wechaty/wiki/API#messagesaycontent-string-promise) reply a message to the sender.
 14. [ready():Promise](https://github.com/wechaty/wechaty/wiki/API#messageready-promise) confirm get all the data needed, will be resolved when all message data is ready.